MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-producer.md

 ms.author: jogiles
 ---

-# Troubleshoot Azure Event Hubs Producer
+# Troubleshoot Azure Event Hubs producer

-This troubleshooting guide provides solutions to common problems that you might encounter when you use the `EventHubsProducerClient` and `EventHubsProducerAsyncClient` types.
-If you're looking for solutions to common problems that you might encounter when you use the Event Hubs, see [Troubleshooting Azure SDK for Java messaging issues](troubleshooting-messaging-event-hubs-overview.md).
+This article provides solutions to common problems that you might encounter when you use the `EventHubsProducerClient` and `EventHubsProducerAsyncClient` types.
+If you're looking for solutions to other common problems that you might encounter when you use Event Hubs, see [Troubleshoot Azure Event Hubs](troubleshooting-messaging-event-hubs-overview.md).

 ## Can't set multiple partition keys for events in EventDataBatch